Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 4.4.2. a.
 Administrative, Honor, or Interim Supplements (defined in section 4.4 of this regulation) but with an anticipated duration of less than 12 months, are not counted as base salary for purposes of this regulation.

 4.5 Summer Salary.
-Any earnings paid through NC State for work performed by 9-month faculty between May 16 and August 15, including Maymester instruction.
+Any earnings paid through NC State for work performed by 9-month faculty during the Summer period, as defined above, including Maymester instruction.

 4.6.
 Dual Employment.
 Payment to an NC State employee for services provided by the individual to another North Carolina state agency or UNC institution on a part-time or contractual basis.
 Approval must be obtained from the supervisor of the NC State position before the service is provided in order to ascertain whether the obligation will interfere with the job duties and commitments of the primary position.
 If approved, all payments for the employee’s services must be sent (along with State Form CP-30) from the borrowing agency to the University Budget Office and paid through the University Payroll Office.

-5.1 EPA Non-Faculty and Faculty and County Operations Support Staff.
-All additional compensation for full-time employees for the fiscal year (for 12-month employees) -- or for the academic year (for 9-month employees) --may not exceed 20% of the Base Salary without advance authorization of the Vice Chancellor or Dean (not designee).
+5.1 EHRA Non-Faculty and Faculty and County Operations Support Staff.
+All additional compensation for full-time employees for the fiscal year (for 12-month employees) — or for the academic year (for 9-month employees) –may not exceed 20% of the Base Salary without advance authorization of the Vice Chancellor or Dean (not designee).
 Additional compensation for part-time employees taking on additional effort should be accomplished by adjusting the FTE, not to exceed 100% FTE.

-5.2 SPA Employees.
-All additional compensation for the fiscal year may not exceed 20% of the Base Salary for full-time SPA employees without advance authorization of the Office of State Personnel.
-(Additional compensation for part-time SPA employees taking on additional effort should be effected by adjusting the FTE, not to exceed 100% FTE).
+5.2 SHRA Employees.
+All additional compensation for the fiscal year may not exceed 20% of the Base Salary for full-time SHRA employees without advance authorization of the UNC System Office.
+(Additional compensation for part-time SHRA employees taking on additional effort should be accomplished by adjusting the FTE, not to exceed 1.0 FTE).

 5.6 In no case may a one-time or recurring special payment be used as a bonus to compensate an employee for meritorious service or performance, unless specifically pre-approved by the University’s Board of Trustees or Chancellor (not designee).

-6.1 For EPA non-faculty professionals and SAAOs, no additional compensation beyond the Annual Salary – or beyond the Base Salary if a supplement of 12 months or more is included -- may be paid for University duties that are generally within the scope of the job description of the position to which the individual is appointed.
+6.1 For EHRA non-faculty professionals and SAAOs, no additional compensation beyond the Annual Salary – or beyond the base salary if a supplement of 12 months or more is included — may be paid for University duties that are generally within the scope of the job description of the position to which the individual is appointed.

 6.2 In accordance with UNC Policy 300.1.1.
 B (4), no individuals in positions designated as SAAO may be paid, in addition to their Base Salary, for any services rendered to any institution-related foundation, endowment, or other affiliated entity that (a) is established by officers of the University, (b) is controlled by the University, or (c) is tax-exempt based on being a support organization for the University.

-6.3 Upon appropriate prior approval, an EPA non-faculty professional or SAAO can earn up to 20% in additional compensation from all sources paid through the University Payroll Office within their regular 9-month or 12-month appointment period for duties clearly outside the scope of their job description.
+6.3 Upon appropriate prior approval, an EHRA non-faculty professional or SAAO can earn up to 20% in additional compensation from all sources paid within their regular 9-month or 12-month appointment period for duties clearly outside the scope of their job description.
 Prior approval by the appropriate Vice Chancellor or Chancellor (not designee) is required for additional compensation exceeding 20%.

-Upon appropriate approval by the Dean (or home department head as designee), a full-time tenured, tenure-track, or non-tenure-track faculty member (.75 FTE or above and benefits-eligible) can earn up to 20% in additional compensation beyond Base Salary from all sources paid through the University Payroll Office within their regular 9-month or 12-month appointment period.
+Upon appropriate approval by the Dean (or home department head as designee), a full-time tenured, tenure-track, or professional faculty member (.75 FTE or above and benefits-eligible) can earn up to 20% in additional compensation beyond Base Salary from all sources paid within their regular 9-month or 12-month appointment period.
 Prior approval by the appropriate Dean (not designee) is required for additional compensation exceeding 20%.

 7.1 Full-Time Twelve-Month Faculty